Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Preliminary and main result

-\item $\bs T(t) $ is a stopping point w.r.t. the filtration $(\mathcal{F}_{\bs s})$ for each $t\ge 0$. \end{enumerate} \end{definition}
+\item $\bs T(t) $ is a stopping point w.r.t. the filtration $\mathbb{F}$ for each $t\ge 0$. \end{enumerate} \end{definition}

-Now it is time to state our main theorem, which says that a diffusion on graph without loops can be represented as a time change of multi-parameter process.
+We are ready to state our main theorem, which says that a Walsh diffusion can be represented as a time change of a multi-parameter process.
 Furthermore, the time change is the unique solution to a family of equations.
-For rigorous analysis, we equip the graph $\Gamma$ a tree metric $d$ since there is no loop in $\Gamma$ and we identify each point $x \in \Gamma$ as a vector $\bs y=(y_1,\dotso, y_N)$ in $\R^N$, where